Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives

-\end{enumerate} While Definition 3a is first principle definition when mutants in both subpopulations need not be present simultaneously, ESS's in Definitions 3b and 3c are, respectively, known as Nash--Pareto pair~\cite{hofbauer_book} and two-species ESS (2ESS)~\cite{cressman_1992,Cressman1996,Cressman_Tao_2014} in literature.
-Furthermore, it is obvious that when Definitions 1a, 1b, and 1c hold, the corresponding Definitions 3a, 3b and 3c hold as well; the converse need not hold good.
-However, Definitions 2a, 2b, and 2c neither implies and nor is implied by Definitions 3a, 3b and 3c, respectively.
+\end{enumerate} While Definition 3a is first principle definition when mutants in both subpopulations need not be present simultaneously, ESS in Definition 3c is known as two-species ESS (2ESS)~\cite{cressman_1992,Cressman1996,Cressman_Tao_2014} in literature.
+Some readers may be reminded of the Nash--Pareto pair while reading Definition 3b; however, there is a subtle difference between the two (see Appendix~\ref{sec:Nash_Pareto}).